 Steam Inhalation – Add a few drops of Eucalyptus or Lavendar essential oil to a large bowl of boiled water (I use a large metal bowl).
 Put your face over top of the bowl to inhale the aromas.
 Caution: This will be hot and the vapours may be initially strong.
 While doing this, drape a towel over top of your head to create a steam chamber.
 With eyes closed, inhale the vapours for 5-10 minutes.
 Added benefit: This feels like a skin facial as well!

-Would you like to make a customized cold and flu prevention and treatment plan this season?
+Would you like to make a customized cold and flu prevention or treatment plan this season?
 Book in with Dr. Kaitlyn by clicking below the "Book Appointment" button below.
 Alternatively, you can send an email to firstname.lastname@example.org for a Free 15 Minute Discovery call.

 Yours in health & wellbeing,

-Sasazuki et al (2006).
+1. Sasazuki et al (2006).
 Effect of vitamin C on common cold: randomized controlled trial.
 Eur J Clin Nutr.

-Schmidt & Zirkler (2011).
+2. Schmidt & Zirkler (2011).
 Dietary efficacy of a micronutrient combination in patients with recurrent upper respiratory tract infections.
 Results of a placebo-controlled double-blind study.
 MMW Fortschr Med

-Quick (2015).
+4. Quick (2015).
 Cochrane Commentary: Probiotics for Prevention of Acute Upper Respiratory Infection.
 Explore (NY).

-Karsch-Volk et al (2015).
+5. Karsch-Volk et al (2015).
 Echinacea for preventing and treating common cold.
 JAMA

-Anderson et al (1972).
+6. Anderson et al (1972).
 Vitamin C and the common cold: a double blind trial.
 Can Med Assoc J.

-Al-Nakib et al (1987).
+7. Al-Nakib et al (1987).
 Prophylaxis and treatment of rhinovirus colds with zinc gluconate lozenges.
 J Antimicrob Chemother.